 Making e-learning accessible in Sierra Leone

-The Closing the Gap eClasses project in Sierra Leone is in the process of establishing 10 eClasses across primary and secondary schools located in the Moyamba District of Sierra Leone.
+10 eClasses are being launched in Sierra Leone, across primary and secondary schools located in the Moyamba District.

 The Solar Learning Lab, or ZubaBox has been installed at Diepsloot School South Africa, creating a unique space for learning, and the opportunity for